💪Glutamine: The Essential Muscle Building Amino

-Glutamine… an amino acid we've been familiar with and have used (maybe without even knowing it) that has been around for a very long time.
+Although not technically an "Essential Amino Acid", Glutamine is one of the most well-known aminos as well as one of the most highly used (maybe without even knowing it) as it has been around for a very long time.
 Unfortunately, it is one of the amino acids that seems to have been forgotten about.
 Why is that?
 While there's nothing sexy about it, it's definitely something we should not neglect as glutamine provides very important benefits when it comes to skeletal muscle and how we not only build it but how we preserve it as well.

 In this article, we will take a deeper dive into the subject to help provide you with a little more detail about why you shouldn't overlook this key amino acid and what exactly it can do for you.